 The Work Opportunity Tax Credit (or WOTC) transforms your hiring process into a new source of profit.
-It gives your company a tax credit based on the wages you pay your qualifying employees.
+WOTC services will give your company a tax credit based on the wages you pay your qualifying employees.

 What does this mean to you?